Transformers as Algorithms: Generalization and Stability in In-context Learning: Generalization in In-context Learning

-{Note that $\rho$ in Def.~\ref{def distance} is task-dependent.
-For instance, suppose tasks are realizable with labels $\y=f(\x)$ and admissible task sequences have the form $\Sc=(\x_i,f(\x_i))_{i=1}^n$.
-Then, $\rho$ will depend on the function class of $f$ (e.g.~whether tasks $f$ are linear models, neural nets, etc), specifically, as the function class becomes richer, both $\rho$ and the covering number becomes larger.} Under the stronger pairwise-stability, we can obtain a bound in terms of the Dudley entropy integral which arises from a chaining argument.
+Under the stronger pairwise-stability, we can obtain a bound in terms of Dudley's entropy integral which arises from a chaining argument.
 This bound is typically in the same order as the Rademacher complexity of the function class with $T\times n$ samples \cite{wainwright2019high}.
 Note that achieving $1/\sqrt{T}$ dependence is rather straightforward as tasks are sampled independently.
 Thus, the main feature of Theorem \ref{thm mtl} is obtaining the multiplicative $1/\sqrt{n}$ term by overcoming temporal dependencies.
-Figure \ref{fig:vary_n} shows that training with full {sequence} is indeed critical for ICL accuracy.
+Figure \ref{fig:vary_n} shows that training with full {sequence} is indeed critical for ICL accuracy. \ifswitch\else \fi